Why Trust OMD?

 3. Connect with favorites

-Wyoming has a small number of universities, but they offer big opportunities for online and hybrid graduate study.
-Below, we look at three accredited schools in Wyoming that deliver master’s programs through online or blended formats.
-For each school, you’ll get an overview of its online graduate offerings and a spotlight on one specific program including duration, delivery mode, cost, and admissions requirements.
+Wyoming has a small number of universities, but they offer strong opportunities for online and blended graduate study.
+Below are three accredited schools serving Wyoming students, with an overview of their online offerings and a spotlight on one representative program.

 Featured Program — Online Master of Business Administration (MBA)